 A Tribute to Víctor de la Serna

-Víctor de la Serna, gastronome, journalist and author, to me the most knowledgeable food and wine writer from Spain, died in Madrid last Friday, the 18th of October 2024, at the age of 77.
+Víctor de la Serna, gastronome, journalist and author, to me the most knowledgeable food and wine writer from Spain, died in Madrid on Friday, October 18, 2024, at the age of 77.

 https://robert-parker-content-prod.s3.amazonaws.com/media/image/2024/10/22/c2c60ca8b20245819ad5dce8dffe202b_wine-journal-victor-de-la-serna-tribute-1-victor-at-tasting_FINAL.jpg